 Six exciting training modules were taught by experts in engineering, technical and scientific practitioners, covering topics of marine robotics, atmospheric measurements, mooring operations, laboratory work on a moving ship and best practices in technical science support.
 The course was attended live by both, scientists and technical professionals.

 All workshop video recordings are now available online on the APECS vimeo channel and below.

 Time: 8:00 – 11:30 GMT

-Massimo Caccia, Senior Researcher at Consiglio Nazionale delle Ricerche (CNR, National Research Council of Italy), Italy
+Massimo Caccia, Research Director at Consiglio Nazionale delle Ricerche (CNR, National Research Council of Italy)

-Course summary: This course offers a historical overview of polar marine robotics, considerations and experiences for robot design in cold environments, operational and logistic aspects and experiences from the activities of the National Research Council of Italy (Consiglio Nazionale delle Ricerche, CNR).
-Participants will apply the knowledge gained in the course to plan a hypothetical campaign for a semi-submersible vehicle to acquire data and samples at the ice-water-air interface.
+Course summary: This course offered a historical overview of polar marine robotics, considerations and experiences for robot design in cold environments, operational and logistic aspects and experiences from the activities of the National Research Council of Italy (Consiglio Nazionale delle Ricerche, CNR).
+Participants applied the knowledge gained in the course to plan a hypothetical campaign for a semi-submersible vehicle to acquire data and samples at the ice-water-air interface.

 Time: 9:00 – 10:30 GMT

-Hanne Sagen, Senior Researcher, Nansen Environmental and Remote Sensing Center, Norway
+Hanne Sagen, Senior Researcher, Nansen Environmental and Remote Sensing Center (NERSC), Norway